 During the bootstrap process, you may select to have an AES-256 bit key (KEK1) stored on a removable USB drive.
 If the option is chosen, KEK1 is encrypted using an AES-256 bit key (KEK0) derived from the PIN prior to being stored on the USB drive.
 Whenever the device is power cycled or restarted, it will require this drive to be plugged in and the PIN to be input from the front panel keypad.
-Only with b.
-The Crypto Officer shall only import RSA 2048 bit or larger keys.

-both the USB drive and the correct PIN can the master keys be unlocked to gain access the secure store.
+Only with both the USB drive and the correct PIN can the master keys be unlocked to gain access the secure store.
 If the option is not chosen, KEK1 is derived from the PIN directly and no KEK0 is created.